Jeff Bridges as Jeffrey “The Dude” Lebowski, laidback stoner and bowler

-While building his home security system, The Dude has his sweater off and leans over to reveal his underwear of choice – a pair of white “tighty-whitey” cotton briefs.
+While building his home security system, The Dude has his sweater off and leans over to reveal his underwear of choice: a pair of white “tighty-whitey” cotton briefs by Munsingwear.

 The Dude forgoes his jellies in favor of a pair of white Otomix martial arts training shoes with black side trim.
 Although they resemble everyday sneakers at first, the Otomix trainers are actually slip-ons with a single white lace at the top near the tongue.

 Otomix first produced these shoes more than 25 years ago, and recently reintroduced The Original “Lite” as an even more lightweight option with flexible indoor/outdoor Stingray® rubber soles that wrap the foot “for balance and kicking power”.
 You can pick up a pair on Amazon for less than $50.